 Ever Heard of a Gravity-Fed Overhead Conveyor System?

-Not to be out done, the technicians here at Bridgeveyor put gravity to work to run an overhead conveyor.
+Not to be outdone, the technicians here at Bridgeveyor put gravity to work to run an overhead conveyor.
 Imagine the cost savings of not having to operate or maintain a motor drive to run a conveyor system?
-That’s the benefit Hoover Universal, a major manufacturer of foam car seats for all major North American car builders, gets from a gravity-fed overhead conveyor system designed and installed by Bridgeveyor.
+Hoover Universal, a major manufacturer of foam car seats for all major North American car builders.
+Gets the benefits from a gravity-fed overhead conveyor system designed and installed by Bridgeveyor.

 As each frame is added to carriers on the frame-side of the conveyor, its weight pushes the chain along the conveyor system, carrying the supply of frames to the foam mold assembly area without any motorization.